kushal-10/inventory-dynamics/README.md

 # Inventory Optimization

 The directory `sourcing_models/` contains implementations of different dual sourcing heuristics (single index, dual index, capped-dual index, tailored-base surge).
 The files `sourcing_models/recursion_numba.py` and `sourcing_models/recursion_numba_state_output.py` provide dynamic program implementations with and without state output, respectively.
-We use the high-performance Python compiler Numba to speed-up the dynamic program iterations.
+We use the high-performance Python compiler Numba to speed-up the dynamic programming iterations.

 Trained neural networks are provided in `sourcing_models/trained_neural_nets`.
 These files can be used in transfer-learning tasks.